masitko/laravel-quotes/README.md

 ### 1. Clone the repository

-### 2. Run "composer install" inside the cloned repository folder or use the command below to run in inside the docker container:
+### 2. Run "composer install" inside the cloned repository folder or use the command below to run the command inside the docker container:
 ```

 docker run --rm --interactive --tty -v $(pwd):/app composer install